KnapsackPro/knapsack_pro-ruby/README.md

 ### How to use queue mode?

-Please use a separate API token for queue mode from one used already for regular mode.
+Please don't use the same API token to run tests in Regular Mode and Queue Mode at the same time for your daily work.

+Only when you setup your project for the first time use the same API token and please record whole test suite with Regular Mode then change knapsack pro command to Queue Mode and keep using the same API token.
+Thanks to that your first CI build run in Queue Mode will use timing data recorded with Regular Mode to run tests in Queue Mode faster for the very first run.

-Use this command to run queue mode:
+Use this command to run Queue Mode:

 ```bash
 # RSpec >= 3.x